philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

 only accepts orders as integers between 0 and 100:

 - 0 : boiler is stopped
-- 10 : water pump starts, no heating
+- 10 : for some boilers, water pump starts with no heating, for others heating starts with any value > 0
 - 11 - 100 : water heating
 - 15 : for some reason, the value is not accepted by the boiler.
 Internally, 15 is converted to 16 to avoid this case.